Frequently Asked Questions

 Yes, students will have the same academic counselor for all four years of their high school career.
 This allows for the academic counselor to build rapport with their students, as well as to know the specific educational goals for each individual student.
 Students may formally request a change for good cause.

-- How does a student go about meeting his or her academic guidance counselor?
+- How does a student go about meeting her academic guidance counselor?

 All students are encouraged to see their academic counselor regularly.
 Students may make an appointment or stop in before/ after school or during lunch.
 The counselor also makes an effort to see each student, if at all possible.
 The Freshmen and new students are also seen in small groups and given further instruction on the procedure.
 The school counselor offers guidance and does not accept the role of a personal counselor.